 - Competitor Analysis: Studying competitors to identify gaps and opportunities in the market.

 Sprout24 conduct extensive analyses of various elements associated with each SaaS vendor’s product in order to generate insightful contextual data.

 These data then proves invaluable for prospective SaaS buyers by answering real-world questions that the SaaS vendors might not necessarily cover.

-Understanding Contextual Data of SaaS Product:
+Understanding the Contextual Data of a SaaS Product

 First things first.
 To make sense of any data, we must first understand what we’re dealing with.
 So, what is contextual data?

 It’s data that provides additional details about another piece of data.